Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 East Carolina Stats and Trends

-- This year, the Pirates won ATS in their only game as an underdog of 13.5 points or more.

-- East Carolina's games this season have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).
+- East Carolina's games this year have gone over the point total four times in 11 opportunities (36.4%).

-- East Carolina is 6-4 against the spread and 7-3 overall when the team records more than 16.0 points.
+- When East Carolina scores more than 16.0 points, it is 6-4 against the spread and 7-3 overall.

-- East Carolina is 7-3 against the spread and 7-3 overall when the team amasses more than 304.2 yards.
+- In games that East Carolina amasses over 304.2 yards, the team is 7-3 against the spread and 7-3 overall.

 - The Pirates have turned the ball over 20 times, nine fewer times than the Bearcats have forced turnovers (29).